Concentrations and Specialty Areas

 Our LL.M.
 Program is designed to provide students with a high-level understanding of the U.S. legal system and LL.M. candidates may choose the courses that best suit their interests from our wide array of course offerings.
 Students have the opportunity to enroll in a wide variety of courses or to concentrate their studies in a particular area of law.

 LL.M. students may focus their studies in areas that best suit their academic interests and career goals.
 Popular topics of study include International Practice, Intellectual Property, Corporate and Business Transactional Law, and Real Estate and Property Law.

 Academic Specialization Programs

 Upon enrollment in the LL.M. program, students will be assigned a faculty advisor and have the opportunity to consult with this person about selecting these and other J.D. courses that meet their specific goals and interests.
-LL.M. candidates may, with permission take courses from an approved list of graduate courses in the University, including the Babcock Graduate School of Management.
+LL.M. candidates may, with permission take courses from an approved list of graduate courses in the University, including the Wake Forest University School of Business.